Dauracul/filter/README.md

 - Filter Level 3 Runewords include all remaining endgame runewords

 # Map Features
-- Simple immunity notes will be labeled on Magic or higher Maps
+- Simple immunity notes will be labeled on all Maps
 - Map cube recipes are attached to the materials sold by Anya
 - All Normal and Exceptional bases will be hidden in maps, unless Unique/Set/Magic/Rare